International Animal Rescue: Armenia bear rescue

 In October 2017, IAR partnered with Armenian group Foundation for the Preservation of Wildlife and Cultural Assets (FPWC) to free brown bears being kept in captivity across Armenia.
 The Wildlife Rescue Centre in Urtsadzor, Armenia, was opened on 15 December 2017 as part of this work.

 Dog welfare

-Female street dog and pup at IAR'S centre in Goa.
+Female street dog and pup at IAR's centre in Goa.

 In 1998, International Animal Rescue set up a rescue centre called Animal Tracks in the town of Mapusa in the north of Goa, India, to address the welfare issues of the stray dog population.
-The sterilisation and vaccination programmes dramatically reduced the numbers of strays and, as a result of the anti-rabies vaccinations, cases of rabies in humans were also eliminated in the areas where IAR operates.
+The sterilisation and vaccination programmes reduced the numbers of strays and, as a result of the anti-rabies vaccinations, cases of rabies in humans were eliminated in the areas where IAR operates.

-International Animal Rescue's veterinary centre in Trichy, Tamil Nadu was established in 2005 by Dr Deike Schacht.
+International Animal Rescue's veterinary centre in Trichy, Tamil Nadu, was established in 2005 by Dr Deike Schacht.
 The centre's aim was to control and care for the stray dog population with sterilisation and vaccination, and to provide shelter and treatment for sick and injured dogs.